unicode-org/icu4x/README.md

 }
 ```

-...which can be run by `cargo run --all-features`.

 ## Development

 `ICU4X` is developed by the `ICU4X-SC`.
 We are a subcommittee of ICU-TC in the Unicode Consortium focused on providing solutions for client-side internationalization.
 See [unicode.org](https://www.unicode.org/consortium/techchairs.html) for more information on our governance.